Burns - acute management

 General burn management

-• De-roof blisters with moist gauze or forceps and scissors if >5mm or crossing joints.
+• De-roof blisters >5mm or if crossing joint with moist gauze or forceps and scissors.
 See blister management

-• Clean burn wound and surrounding surface with saline or water
+• Clean burn wound and surrounding surface with water, saline, QV wash, and/or Prontosan®

 • Reassess burn, take photos with appropriate consent